Arc'teryx Kyanite Hoody - Women's Review

 Weight

-Although the thick, fluffy fabric of this jacket doesn't easily compress into a small bag or carry-on luggage, we would still choose to bring the Kyanite with us for many reasons.
+Although this jacket's thick, fluffy fabric doesn't easily compress into a small bag or carry-on luggage, we would still choose to bring the Kyanite with us for many reasons.
 We would just prefer to wear it in transit rather than try to pack it along for the ride.

 Should You Buy the Arc'teryx Kyanite?

-As one of the most expensive fleeces in our lineup, there are better choices than the Kyanite.
+As one of the most expensive fleeces in our lineup, there are better choices than the Kyanite depending on your budget and needs.
 It lacks the thumbholes or additional pockets that some technical users might crave for wearing with a hip belt or keeping wrists protected while climbing.
 However, for general comfort and use, we adore wearing the Kyanite.
 It's been our chosen jacket to take while traveling for extended periods, given its myriad of applications.
-Its protection, warmth, and stretchable comfort made it a favorite for many casual activities, from hiking and camping to sleeping on airplanes and lounging around after a big holiday dinner.
+Its protection, warmth, and stretchable comfort also made it a favorite of our testing team for many activities, from sport climbing to bouldering, hikes and trail runs, camping, and even sleeping on airplanes during a long travel day.

 What Other Fleece Jackets Should You Consider?